vino5211/Algorithms-of-Artificial-Intelligence/README.md

 - Plan to carding some knowledge of Genetic Algorithm, Transfer Learning, Reinforce Learning, Manifold Learning, Semi-supervised Learning
 - Looking for a better information representation
 - How to build Logic ?
+  - Experience:Importing prior knowledge
+  	- Supervised Learning
+  	- Knowledge Base
+  - Exploration:Large-scale search found
-  - 导入先验知识
+  	- Information Retrieval
-  - 大规模检索发现（RL）
+  	- Reinforce Learning
 - How to automate the search for information training network
 - How to represent Information?
 Matrix or Graph, even more complex Data Structure?
 - Probability Graph Model and Knowledge
-- 从生物进化的角度思考ANN的进化
+- Thinking about ANN from the perspective of biological evoluation
+    - Reverse engineering of the brain
-- 整体端到端无监督，多任务学习有监督和半监督
+    - Neural Evoluation
+    - Simulated annealing/Ant Cology/Particle swarm
+### Next Project

++ Unsupervised Learning

-    - 无监督
+- Multi-Task Learing
+- share low layer dimension
-        - BERT OPEN-GPT
+- Graph model
-    - 多任务
+- not just BP
-        - Mulit-Task DNN

 ### Main work
 - 公式推导
 - 代码复现